Digital Pioneers Academy FoundER & Principal: MASHEA ASHTON

 Core expertise: Instruction, computer science, professional development, and curriculum

-Joanna comes to Digital Pioneers Academy after successfully co-leading, developing, and scaling the RePublic Computer Science Program which will impact over 15,000+ students during the 2017-18 school year.
+Joanna comes to Digital Pioneers Academy after successfully scaling the RePublic Computer Science Program which now impacts over 10,000+ students.
 At RePublic, Joanna solidified the vision of the program, shaped strategy, and led all partnership work.
 Joanna first joined the movement for educational equity after witnessing the injustice of the school-to-prison pipeline while tutoring inmates at the Suffolk County House of Corrections in Boston.
 Post college-graduation, she joined Teach for America and taught in Memphis.
 As a 5th-6th grade math and science teacher, she served as the head of Math Common Core while leading her students to achieve more than 2.5 years of growth.
 After moving back to her hometown of Chicago, Joanna worked with TNTP-Chicago Teaching Fellows to train and develop high school math teachers.
 She then ventured into the financial sector where she worked as an investment consultant and honed business development skills.

 Joanna graduated from Boston College with a B.S. in Psychology with a concentration in Neuroscience and a B.A. in Sociology.
 She received her M.Ed. from Christian Brothers University.